daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 2: Wind Armor
 * Rang 3: Eclairs de puissance ou Storm Seed
 * Rang 4: Windrider
-* Rang 5: Cold Burst
+* Rang 5: Explosion de froid
 * Rang 6: Control Weather ou Wind Chariot

 **Intrusions du MJ:** An ally is accidentally struck by a fork of lightning.
 An unexpected grounding effect inflicts damage.
 The weather is seeded by a much smaller effect, and a storm grows out of control.